mediachain/mediachain/docs/testnet.md

 * Because [IPLD](https://github.com/ipfs/go-ipld) isn't quite production ready yet, we're using Amazon DynamoDB (with multiaddress, forward-compatible content-addressed keys) as a stand-in.
-Unstructured data (raw metadata and thumbnails) is still published to IPFS if CLI is passed the `--use-ipfs` flag)
+Unstructured data (raw metadata and thumbnails) is still published to IPFS, unless the CLI is passed the `--disable-ipfs` flag.

 * Maximum write rate for the network is currently limited to ~20 concurrent writers (approx 150 artefact insertions/sec)